 Possible side effects include: NauseaVomitingTransient low blood calcium level

 Diuretics help rid the body of excess fluid.
-These medications are sometimes referred to as water pills.
 Diuretics may be taken by mouth or, in some cases, by injection.

 Possible side effects include: LightheadednessMouth drynessWeaknessFrequent urination